Gemini CLI will stop working from June 18, 2026

 Hacker News Comment Review

-• The open-source regression is the sharpest technical objection: Gemini CLI was Apache 2 with active community contributions; Antigravity CLI ships closed-source with no repo substance yet.
+• The open-source-to-closed-source regression is the sharpest technical objection: Gemini CLI was Apache 2 licensed with an active repo; the Antigravity CLI repo currently holds only a README and a demo GIF, with open-sourcing described as only a possibility.

 Notable Comments

-• @simonw: Confirms Antigravity CLI repo has only a README and gif vs. Gemini CLI’s full Apache 2 open-source history.
+• @simonw: Confirms Gemini CLI was Apache 2 open source; Antigravity CLI repo has no code yet, only a README and animated gif.

 Original | Discuss on HN